skierpage/hydrogen_ladder_svg/README.md

 	* adds id for everything
 	* > in style block becomes &gt;
 	* nearly every attribute indented 2 spaces
+    * all colors change from rgb to hex, e.g.  stroke="rgb(118,84,163)" ->   stroke="#7654a3"
-  - TODO: find an XML differ that can handle or reformat its attribute whitespace
+  - TODO: find an XML differ that can handle or reformat its attribute whitespace git diff --ignore-space-change is pretty good
   - maybe have one commit where I edit in Inkscape and save but no other changes
     - then ungroup and remove mask
-    - then organize each rows items into a groupchnage
+    - then organize each rows items into a groupchange

 TODO: the original SVG has two paths for each rounded rect, one setting the fill and one setting the stroke.
 Why not just one path that sets both?
 TODO: check if Impress exports a rounded rect with separate fill and stroke paths.